gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Hood nodded, shivering.
-"Lucky th-this isn't of those worlds where the ch-ch-chimney connects to a drowned city."
+"Lucky th-this isn't of those worlds where the wh-wh-wherever connects to a drowned city."

 "Heh.
 You remember Santa Kraken?"